WBG Score: 8

 The last thing you can buy is a new recipe.
 You can only make two recipes at the start of the game, Vodka and Moonshine.
 The rest of the recipes on your list have to be brought and fall into a bronze, silver or gold categories and each one being a different price to buy.
 The higher the price, the more points it’s worth when you sell it!

 When you distil in the aptly named distil phase, you'll be adding ingredients to your washback to try and make a successful concoction.
 You’ll need to add at least one sugar, water and yeast to your spirit from your pantry.
 Any alcohol cards can be used in place of yeast or water.
 You can then throw in any number of other ingredients you want.
 You then take the same number of alcohol cards as you have sugars.
 Shuffle all the cards then take the top and the bottom card from the cards and put them back in your pantry.
 You then see which cards you have left in your hand and see which spirit you can make on your clipboard out of the recipes you’ve learned.
 Some will need only certain types of sugars or no sugars or certain types of containers.
 Each drink will earn you money or points or a combination of both.
-Certain other ingredients and items in your hand will also net you points and money which you. l collect during the sell phase.
+Certain other ingredients and items in your hand will also net you points and money which you will collect during the sell phase.
 Some drinks will require ageing before you can sell them.
 If you have to age a spirit you place it in the appropriate barrel, take a flavour card from the deck and place it with that spirit unseen and place it in your cellar.
 You won’t be able to sell aged spirits in the round that you make them so be prepared for the fact that the next round you may be a little short on money unless you keep a little bit back.
 The more you age a spirit the more points/money it could be worth when you do sell it.

 When you make and sell a spirit you’ll also gain a label of that type (if available) and use it to cover one of the bonus spaces on your player board.
 This is how you'll get your signature ingredient that you’ll need to make your signature drink.